 After the disastrous Frager’s Hardware fire on June 5, 2013, the remnants of the building at 1101 Pennsylvania Avenue SE remained “as is” for 4 years.
 Finally, in early May 2017, Perseus Realty (the developer) gave the renewal project a name (“PennEleven”) and announced the start of construction that involves saving the historic exterior brick walls and adding a multi-story structure with a new space for the return of Frager’s Hardware and its Garden Center, more street front retail space, and about 39 condo units with underground parking.
 To view the plans, go to my article The Return of Frager’s Plus …

-As of November 2018, the developer says construction will be completed by December and condo move ins are expected to begin by the end of 2018.
-Frager’s Hardware will be doing build out of its new space in the 4-story infill building in 2019 Q1 and to open in March.
+As of March 2019, major construction has been completed and about 50% of the condos have been sold.
+Frager’s Hardware is doing a build out of its new space in the 4-story infill building (1115 Pennsylvania Avenue SE) and plans to open in April.
+The Frager’s Garden Shop will be located at 1127 Pennsylvania Avenue SE and at the rear and plans to open this month.
 In September 2018, Perseus announced that a new restaurant–Emilie’s–will occupy the ground floor space at the corner of 11th and Pennsylvania SE.
 The developer is still seeking a neighborhood serving shop or shops for the balance of the ground floor space.

-Below are photos I have taken to document the progress of the development.
+Below are photos I took to document the progress of the development.
 Photos/comments are reverse order, most recent on top.

 December 27, 2018